open-company/open-company-storage/README.md

 Like the open companies we promote and support, the [OpenCompany.io](https://opencompany.io) platform is completely transparent.
 The company supporting this effort, Transparency, LLC, is an open company.
 The [platform](https://github.com/open-company/open-company-web) is open source software, and open company data is [open data](https://en.wikipedia.org/wiki/Open_data) accessible through this platform API.

-To get started, head to [OpenCompany.io](https://opencompany.io).
+To get started, head to: [OpenCompany.io](https://opencompany.io)

 ## Local Setup

 Users of the [OpenCompany.io](https://opencompany.io) platform should get started by going to [OpenCompany.io](https://opencompany.io).
-The following local setup is for developers wanting to work on the platform's API software.
+The following local setup is **for developers** wanting to work on the platform's API software.

 Most of the dependencies are internal, meaning [Leiningen](https://github.com/technomancy/leiningen) will handle getting them for you.
 There are a few exceptions: